Self-employment Taxes - The Good News and Bad News

 Self-employment taxes (sometimes called SECA tax, for the "Self-employed Contributions Act"), are the taxes self-employed business owners pay for Social Security and Medicare.
 Yes, they are the same taxes employees and their employers pay as FICA taxes.

 Owners of sole proprietorships, LLCs, partnerships, and S corporations are owners; corporate owners are shareholders and employees.
-If you aren't clear about whether you are an owner or an employee, read this article on the difference between owners and employees.
+First, make sure you are clear about whether you are an owner or an employee.

 How do self-employed business owners pay self-employment taxes?